timiscoding/TelstraSmsApiBashScript/README.md

 The script can also be run interactively: `./sms.sh <key file>`.
 This lets you:

-1. send sms - with a character counter and confirm screen
+1. send sms - with a message character count checker and confirm screen
 2. check status - see if your message/s got delivered given a message id
 3. check response/s - see the replies to your messages given a message id
 4. check message chain - see all replies given a mobile number

-## Limitations

-* When typing a message in interactive mode, use backspace to delete.
-Currently, you can't move the cursor or use delete to edit.